rahulcodewiz/ts-web-final/_posts/2020-12-30-full-text-searchengine.md

 [Recipe Search Elastic Search notes](https://github.com/reethified/recipes-search-engine/blob/master/es-setup/es-notes.txt)

 Also, I recommend using the Kibana for exploring Elastic index features.
 This is amazing tool for prototyping and analysing search behaviors.

-#### Data Ingestion to Elastic Search:
+### Data Ingestion to Elastic Search:

-I used python to build the data ingestion pipeline.
-Data ingestion script loads data from json file then iterate over each record and finally, it loads to Elastic Search.
+To load data into ElasticSearch, a Python script is used.
+This script reads data from a JSON file, iterates over each record, and loads it into ElasticSearch.
+Here is an example of a data ingestion script:

 [es_data_loader.py](https://github.com/reethified/recipes-search-engine/blob/master/batch/es_data_loader.py)

-#### Dataset for Search:
+### Dataset for Search:

 Previous step read data from this directory and load to Elastic Search.

 [Dataset](https://github.com/reethified/recipes-search-engine/tree/master/dataset)

-#### Search engine application:
+### Search engine application:

-The overall application is implemented using html, javascript and Python flask.
-Explore further [repository](https://github.com/reethified/recipes-search-engine/tree/master/search-engine-webapp) and post in case of any queries.
+The entire application is implemented using HTML, JavaScript, and Python Flask.
+To explore this project further, you can refer to the respective repository and documentation.

-1. ##### Autosuggest/ Spell-check/ Spell-correction:
+##### Autosuggest/ Spell-check/ Spell-correction:

-This feature is devided into two features, frontend which is implemented in Javascript and backend is in Python.
-Frontend is primarily used for UI experience and each UI query is renderded using Javascript/AJAX to backend Python service.
+These features are divided into frontend and backend components.
+The frontend is implemented in JavaScript for a smooth user interface, and it communicates with the Python backend.

-The backend service has a controller and service layers.
-Controller layer accepts calls from UI and invoke respective service module.
-All ElasticSearch operations are implemented in [python class](https://github.com/reethified/recipes-search-engine/blob/master/search-engine-webapp/app/search_service.py)
+In the backend, there are controller and service layers.
+The controller layer handles requests from the UI and invokes the relevant service modules.
+All ElasticSearch operations are performed within [python class](https://github.com/reethified/recipes-search-engine/blob/master/search-engine-webapp/app/search_service.py).

-E.g. Autosuggest implementation in <b>title</b> field:
+For example, here's how auto-suggestion is implemented in the title field:

 ```python
 def autosuggestTerm(query):